jhassan12/Team2/Projects/P3/README.md

 ## Running From Command Line

-To run the game from the command line run from the src directory:
+To run the game from the command line run from the project directory:
 ```bash
 javac -cp "src/" src/*.java
 java -cp "src/" StartMenu